packnback/site/packnback.github.io/content/blog/asymmetric_encryption.md

 This prototype is one of our first building blocks, for public key encrypted deduplicated backups.
 The data formats are documented there.

+## Why not GPG?

+- Benchmarks showed that GPG was very slow compared to the prototype.
+- In the authors opinion GPG has a poor interface for both human and automated interfaces.
+- GPG file formats are very complicated.
+- GPG can always be used as a master key, encrypting an asymcrypt private key.
+- GPG is much more code, so is far harder to audit.